CooperUnion/selfdrive/docs/projects/led-guide.md

 ## Building the File

-Now that we've written the code four our `led.c` and `led.h` files, it's time to integrate it within our build system.
+Now that we've written the code for our `led.c` and `led.h` files, it's time to integrate it within our build system.
 This process is broken down into the three main steps, detailed below: